ETdoFresh/Blog/content/post/import/2014/2014-08-14-cannon-fodder.md

 <a href="https://github.com/ETdoFresh/CannonFodder" target="_blank" rel="noreferrer noopener" aria-label="https://github.com/ETdoFresh/CannonFodder (opens in a new tab)">https://github.com/ETdoFresh/CannonFodder</a> _Source Code_

 <p class="SoftwareDescription">
   This was one of my favorite PC Games was Cannon Fodder.
 The mixture between a point-and-click adventure game and top-down action game was a home run in my eyes.
-Here is my initial attempt to remake it&#8230;
+Here is my initial attempt to remake it...
 </p>